ga-wdi-boston/wdi_5_rails_demo_movies/README.md

 * Create a  front-end app, using Ajax, that will use this API to create, read, update and destory movies.
 * Draw Diagrams that show the flow of a HTTP Requests and Responses and the how the Model, View and Controller interact.

-## Create a new Rails application.
+## Code Along: Create a new Rails application.

 **Install Rails, only if it's not installed.**